In this tutorial, you will start a local Kubernetes cluster using

 In addition to accessing Consul with the UI, you can manage Consul with the

 HTTP API or by directly connecting to the pod with

-To access the pod and data directory you can exec into the pod with
+To access the pod and data directory, you can remote execute into the pod with the command

 kubectl to start a shell session.

 This will allow you to navigate the file system and run Consul CLI commands on the pod.
-For example you can verify the Consul version and member list.
+For example you can view the Consul members.

 »Consul HTTP API